The Visual Editor cell allows you to add fields, text, images, videos, HTML and other elements to your layouts.

 Images in Visual Editor cells are generally responsive and are resized to fit the size of the cell.
 Images are made smaller so that they can fit into narrower cells.
 Images are made larger to fit into larger cells, but will not be resized beyond their native size.

-The Display images with responsive size setting forces images to be responsive in BootStrap 3 themes and also handles the caption shortcode, when captions are added to images via the media manager.
+The Display images with responsive size setting forces images to be responsive in BootStrap 4 and themes and also handles the caption shortcode when captions are added to images via the media manager.

 Shortcodes can be added and they’ll be rendered correctly in the front-end.